Today: My Writing Space, Plot-driven Versus Character-driven Stories, Manuscript Format, and Shutting Up the Internal Editor.

 A note about planning plots

-Though I do plan plot (as you can tell from my series on plots), I also make sure that what I am writing is character-driven.
+Though I do plan plot (as you can tell from my series on plot), I also make sure that what I am writing is character-driven.
 THESE ARE NOT MUTUALLY EXCLUSIVE.
 You can write character-driven stories and still have an idea of where you are going.
 There’s a difference between a plot-driven novel and a plot planned one.

 Let’s say you are planning a road trip across country.
 You plan your route ahead of time, and you have a rough idea of where you are going.
 But your route takes you to a road with a closed bridge.
 If you adhered to the plan without faltering, you’d blast through the “ROAD CLOSED” barriers and traffic cones and gun it, hoping that your tiny sedan can make the jump and land on the other side.
 This is what happens when a story is plot driven.
 It might have a lot of excitement, but it usually doesn’t end well for everyone involved, and along the way, you’ll make somebody say, “What the heck just happened?” and not in a good way.